leomoon-studios/leomoon-lightstudio/README.md

 ## Limitations
 ~~LeoMoon LightStudio uses mesh lights and currently, EEVEE does not support mesh lights in real-time.
 Rendering is only supported in Cycles.~~

-LeoMoon LightStudio now supports EEVEE with "Basic lights".
+LeoMoon LightStudio now supports EEVEE if "Basic light" is used.

 ## Background HDR vs Manual Lighting